MasonAbadie/MasonAbadie.github.io/projects/runtime/README.md

 | <img src="img/readme/circle.png"> | `var shape = draw.circle(radius, color, strokeColor, strokeWidth);`        |
 | <img src="img/readme/moon.png">   | `var shape = draw.bitmap('img/moon.png');`                                 |

-In order to make your shape show on sreen you will need to add it to the `background` by calling
+In order to make your shape show on screen you will need to add it to the `background` by calling

 ```js
 background.addChild(shape);